-Transfer of credit is requested at the time a Plan of Study or a Waive/Substitute Course eform is filed.
+Transfer of credit is requested at the time a Plan of Study or Change to Plan of Study is filed in the Graduate College.
 A maximum of 10 credits of graduate-level course work from regionally accredited colleges or universities (or equivalent for international institutions) may be eligible to be used in completing the student's degree program.